"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Alongside the data used for training, effective post-training may require re-evaluating commonly used loss functions if they do not capture correctness for the domain-specific task well, such as product identification.
-Our study showed that VLMs often generate believable product descriptions that are subtly wrong, resulting in a caption with a different meaning (e.g., Coke Zero versus Diet Coke).
-While VLM loss functions differ, many use cross-entropy loss between the logits of the model and true labels of tokens from training data.
-To more directly capture whether different attributes of product annotations are being preserved during fine-tuning, future work may consider developing evaluation metrics based on semantic relationships in the annotations.
-Inspiration could be taken from evaluation metrics like SPICE~\cite{anderson2016spice} that evaluates overlaps between scene graphs (e.g., can $\rightarrow$ on $\rightarrow$ countertop) or Cap F1~\cite{deitke2025molmo-cvpr}, which evaluates overlap between atomic concepts (e.g., ``A can of soda''; ``Soda is on the kitchen countertop'').
-Such loss functions could steer models towards learning what good product annotations are, more so than measures like cross-entropy that look at differences in distributions of token probability.
+Alongside the data used for training, effective post-training may require reconsidering commonly used loss functions if they do not capture correctness well for the domain-specific task, such as product identification.
+Our study revealed that VLMs frequently produce believable product descriptions that are subtly incorrect, affecting their meaning (e.g., ``Coke Zero'' versus ``Diet Coke'').
+While VLM loss functions differ, many use cross-entropy loss between the distribution of the model's logits and the true labels of tokens from the training data.
+To more directly assess whether different attributes of product annotations are preserved during fine-tuning, future work may develop evaluation metrics based on semantic relationships within the annotations.
+Inspiration could be taken from evaluation metrics like SPICE \cite{anderson2016spice} that evaluates overlaps between scene graphs (e.g., can $\rightarrow$ on $\rightarrow$ countertop) or Cap F1 \cite{deitke2025molmo-cvpr}, which evaluates overlap between atomic concepts (e.g., ``A can of soda''; ``Soda is on the kitchen countertop'').
+Such loss functions could better steer models towards learning what constitutes good product annotations.